 Darry’lynn, who has an associates degree in criminal justice, says the well-rounded approach is valuable.
 Through the Building Trades Academy, she gained hands-on experience with an internship at Park Towne Apartments in Norfolk.
 That is the same complex where Sean Warren, 36, landed a job after graduating from the academy in 2016.

 “I already had a background in carpentry, but this program touched on the basics in everything – electricity, plumbing, heating, air conditioning and more,” Sean says.
 “So things are working out really good.”
-He enjoys preparing apartments for new residents and making general repairs.
+He enjoys preparing apartments for new residents and making In the Community repairs.

 The academy is “a good place to go if you want to get into the construction or maintenance fields,” Sean says.
 In addition to providing excellent training, it is “a positive environment and good for networking.”

 “This was a perfect opportunity,” says Darry’lynn.
 “I’m so glad I chose this program, and I’m telling others as well.”